mtov/engsoftmoderna/en/chapter1.md

 10\.
 Give examples of Type C (Casual) systems that you've developed.

 11\.
-In 2015, it was discovered that millions of cars produced by a major automobile company emitted pollutants within legal standards only when the cars were under test in a laboratory.
-During normal use, the cars emitted more pollutants to improve performance.
+In 2015, it was revealed that millions of cars manufactured by a major automobile company emitted pollutants within legal standards only during laboratory tests.
+However, under normal usage conditions, the cars released higher levels of pollutants to enhance performance.
 That is, the code included a decision structure like the following one (merely illustrative, for the purpose of this exercise):

 ```
 if "car being tested in a laboratory"